Migraine is such a common disease, you’d expect all health professionals would know the best treatments and how to manage acute attacks.

 An occipital nerve block is another acute treatment option, but this has to be given by a health professional.
 It involves injection with local anaesthetic of one of the nerves at the back of the skull (the greater occipital nerve).
 Pain relief can last for several weeks.

 Non-medication options include cold therapy, heat therapy, rest, massage, caffeine, ginger, tiger balm or peppermint oil.
 Nerve stimulation devices can help reduce the pain of an attack through stimulation of the trigeminal nerve, involved in migraine attacks.
-Currently, the best option available in New Zealand is Qalm, by PainGone.
-This is available at various New Zealand retailers or through their website: www.paingone.com/nz/.
-If you purchase one through the website, use the code MIGRAINEFANZ to receive 20% off and Migraine Foundation Aotearoa New Zealand will receive a small donation.
+These can be difficult to find in New Zealand but may be available to purchase online overseas (see more on our non-medication treatment options page)

 References